How I Won the War: Reception

 The Monthly Film Bulletin wrote: "How I Won the War is in theory a brilliant film, full of good intentions.
 But its ideas misfire, lost somewhere between the paper on which they were conceived and the film on which they finally appear.
 Like Heller in Catch 22, Lester aims not simply to convince us of the horror of war, but to force us into a kind of complicity in this horror. ...The gimmickry which has become Lester's stock-in-trade here does him a real disservice.
 It is very doubtful if a slapstick buffoon, forever tripping over his own shoelaces, demonstrates the absurdity of war more effectively than a blindly patriotic hero would have done. ...
 It is at its best when parodying other war films: the Lawrence of Arabia theme music provides an ironic counterpoint to Goodbody's desert wanderings, and his pathetic half-dozen men hobble on while a whistled version of "Colonel Bogey" swells the soundtrack.
 But for most of the film one feels Lester has bitten off more than he can chew."

 The film holds a "rotten" 44% rating at the film review aggregator website Rotten Tomatoes, receiving 9 negative reviews out of 16.
 In his review for the film, Roger Ebert gave the movie two stars, describing it as "not a brave or outspoken film".
-John Simon called it "pretentious tomfoolery" and Monthly Film Bulletin felt "that Lester has bitten off more than he can chew".
+John Simon called it "pretentious tomfoolery".

 Stanley Kauffmann of The New Republic described How I Won the War as "the most ruthless mockery of the killer instinct and of patriotism that has ever reached the screen".